ffxx68/Sharp_ce140f_emul/protocol.md

 The CE 140 F Service Manual unfortunately describes only the hardware level of layers 1 and 2, but nothing is said about the command decode and handling stage.

 So, I will try to add some information here, with respect to what is found in the Service Manual.

+I made use of the MBed-OS GPIO and Timer triggers, instead of making a pure procedural processing of signals, as I believe that's closer to an hardware emulation.
+It's just a "style" chiuice, though.

 ## 1 - Device selection

-Device code is sent in serial fashion to any device attached to the 11 interface of the Sharp PC.
-Each device has a code specific to it, and for example the CE 140 F is associated to the code

- 0x41
+A device code is issued each time the Sharp PC starts a communication with a device attached to the 11-pin interface.
+The protocol is basically a 1-bit serial sent over the `D_OUT` line, with high `X_OUT` high as a “device code sending” flag, and `BUSY` and `ACK` as control signals.
+More in Appendix 1, about that.

-Reading the main.cpp file from bottom to top, the main function maps the 11-pin interface pins to the board GPIOs, and it assigns a trigger function to a rising level on the X_OUT line:
+Reading the _main.cpp_ file, from bottom to top, the `main` function simply maps the 11-pin interface pins to the board GPIOs, and assigns a trigger function to a rising level on the X_OUT line:

 ```
 irq_X_OUT.rise(&startDeviceCodeSeq);
 ```

-`startDeviceCodeSeq` in turns checks the state on D_OUT and assigns a couple more trigger functions to the rise and fall events on the BUSY line:
+When triggered, `startDeviceCodeSeq` in turns checks the state on `D_OUT` and assigns a couple more trigger functions to the rise and fall events on the `BUSY` line:

 ```
 irq_BUSY.rise(&bitReady);
 irq_BUSY.fall(NULL);
 ```

 `bitReady` is the place where the actual bit value is handled.
-Here, when the 8th bit has been received, the device code is verified and if a 0x41 code has been got (meaning a CE 140 F  has been invoked) the BUSY line triggers are replaced by the nibble-handling code:
+Here, when the 8-th bit has been received, the device code is verified and if the `0x41` code has been got (the CE 140 F has been invoked), the `BUSY` line triggers are replaced by the nibble-handling code:

 ```
 irq_BUSY.fall(&inNibbleAck);
 irq_BUSY.rise(&inNibbleReady);